Wradgio/jamlin/README.md

 ## Quick start
-1. In project root, find **jamlin_config.json** file - copy it to your destination folder and edit CSS selectors to extract what you need (seel Config section for more info).
+1. In project root, find **jamlin_config.json** file - copy it to your destination folder and edit CSS selectors to extract what you need (see Config section for more info).
 2. Find **jamlin-jar-with-dependencies.jar** inside **target** directory - this one is latest bundled build.
 Copy it to your destination folder, next to jamlin_config.json file.
 It can't run without it.
 3. Run as any other Java program using terminal (`java -jar jamlin-jar-with-dependencies.jar`) as described in next sections using any of 6 defined modes.